NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v88.
+2024F in Vulcan.
+Initially was a test, but now is fixed.
+Not the full data, just a 50 files test.
 // v87.
 Jet_btagUParTAK4QvG Branch for Winter24MGV14 studies.
 // v86.
 Process 2024F using CS L2L3Res instead of 2024Ev2 corrections.
 // v85.
 Process Winter24MG V14 files.
 Update unknown branch.
 Test, not full dataset.